 Place (Distribution) Decisions

-The availability of product to the customers is referred to as distribution.
-Following are some of the examples of distribution decisions.
+The availability of products to the customers is referred to as distribution.
+Following are some examples of distribution decisions.

 - Distribution channels

 - Specific channel members

 - Order processing

 - Distribution centers

 - Reverse logistics